Zuriah's Homepage

 Dickens Christmas Fair

 Really fun!
 For the rehearsals everything smells like cow, but for the actual fair, it's amazing.
-The stage is dimly lighted and slippery, but at least it's HUGE!
+The stage is dimly-lighted and slippery, but at least it's HUGE!
 The vendors are nice too.
 It still sort-of smells though.
-Here's a link to the 2003 photos (which I'm in because of competing in the costume contest).

 Dunsmuir at Christmas